google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 Consider carefully what styles you set and how they will look to the user after they finish their touch.

-Bear in mind that anchor tags and buttons may have different behaviour in different browsers, so assume in some cases *hover* will remain and in others **focus** will remain.
+Note: Anchor tags and buttons may have different behavior in different browsers, so assume in some cases **hover** will remain and in others **focus** will remain.

-#### Enabling Active State Support on iOS

-Unfortunately, Safari on iOS does not apply the *active* state by default, to get it working you need to add a `touchstart` event listener to the *document body* or to each element.

-You should do this behind a user agent test so it's only run on iOS devices.

-Adding a touch start to the body has the advantage of applying to all elements in the DOM, however this may have performance issues when scrolling the page.

-    window.onload = function() {
-      if(/iP(hone|ad)/.test(window.navigator.userAgent)) {
-        document.body.addEventListener('touchstart', function() {}, false);
-      }
-    };

-The alternative is to add the touch start listeners to all the interactable elements in the page, alleviating some of the performance concerns.

-    window.onload = function() {
-      if(/iP(hone|ad)/.test(window.navigator.userAgent)) {
-        var elements = document.querySelectorAll('button');
-        var emptyFunction = function() {};
-        for(var i = 0; i < elements.length; i++) {
-          elements[i].addEventListener('touchstart', emptyFunction, false);
-        }
-      }
-    };

-#### Override Default Browser Styles for Touch States
+### Suppressing Default Browser Styles

-Once you add styles for the different states, you'll notice that most browsers implement their own styles to respond to a user’s touch, you should override these defaults when you've added your own styles.

-Caution: Only override browser styles if you are implementing your own!

-##### Override Tap Highlight Styles

-When mobile devices first launched, a number of sites didn’t have styling for the active state.
-As a result, many browsers add a highlight color or style to elements when a user touches them.
+Once you add styles for the different states, you'll notice that most browsers implement their own styles in response to a user’s touch.
+This is largely due to the fact that when mobile devices first launched, a number of sites didn’t have styling for the `:active` state.
+As a result, many browsers add additional highlight color or style to give the user feedback.

+Most browsers will use the `outline` CSS property to display a ring around an element when an element is focused which you suppress with:

+    .btn:focus {
+      outline: 0;

+      // Add replacement focus styling here (i.e. border) }

 Safari and Chrome add a tap highlight color which can be prevented with the `-webkit-tap-highlight-color` CSS property: